goeiebook/creativelab/README.md

 ## Discovery Requires Circumstance

 Stories begin with a set of circumstances.
 I heard about Google Creative Lab while trying to promote myself.
-[A retweet](https://twitter.com/PRHDigital/status/707503572733313024) via @editionsatplay mentions a new Creative Lab 5 site.
+Then [A retweet](https://twitter.com/PRHDigital/status/707503572733313024) via @editionsatplay mentions a new Creative Lab 5 site.
 What is that?

 ![the application site][default]